John Logie Baird was a twentieth century pioneer of television

 1925: The first human face, that of his office assistant William Taynton appeared on a television screen.

-1926: (26th January) Unveiled his first fully working mechanical television at the Royal Institution in London which he had been working on from his small laboratory in Soho, London.
+1926: Baird unveiled his first fully working mechanical television at the Royal Institution in London on 26th January which he had been working on from his small laboratory in Soho, London.
 This was hailed as the first true television.

 1927: He sent television pictures by cable form London to Glasgow.